Breed (video game)

-Breed is a squad based, science-fiction video game developed by Brat Designs and published by cdv Software Entertainment.
+Breed is a squad based, science-fiction video game developed by Brat Designs and published by CDV Software.
 The game was released in the U.S. and Europe in March and April 2004.

 Plot

 In the year 2600 much of the Earth's population have left their home world and formed colonies on the worlds of the Besalius binary star system.
-All seemed peaceful in these fledgling colonies but as the last shuttle arrived in 2602 they were attacked by a terrifying alien race that would be nicknamed "The Breed".
+All seemed peaceful in these fledgling colonies but as the last shuttle arrived in 2602 they were attacked by an alien race that would be nicknamed "The Breed".
 These attacks seemed to be random with little or no thought or logic, but they were devastating nevertheless.
 Under such an assault the colonies had no choice but to send out a distress call to Earth.

 In 2603 Earth's collective military, known as the United Space Corps, mobilized a formidable fleet of attack cruisers in answer to the growing Breed threat, putting their very best and brightest at the helm.
-These ships now made a year-long trip to the Besalius System – hoping that they would not arrive too late.
+These ships now made a year-long trip to the Besalius System, hoping that they would not arrive too late.

 Every cruiser was equipped with the latest technology and weapons, as well as being fully stocked with a complement of ground assault vehicles and fighter craft.
-Within their vast hulls, each cruiser also housed an array of genetic gestation pods, capable of growing a constant supply of ground forces – known as grunts (Genetically Revived Universal Tactical Sentient).
+Within their vast hulls, each cruiser also housed an array of genetic gestation pods, capable of growing a constant supply of ground forces, known as grunts (Genetically Revived Universal Tactical Sentient).
 Fiercely loyal, bred for combat and totally expendable, the Grunts were the hardened backbone of the USC military.

 After their year-long journey the fleet arrived at Besalius in 2604 and swiftly engaged the Breed presence across the system.
 The battle was long and hard, as the Breed did not give up the system without a fight; their lack of intelligence was more than compensated by their ferocious nature in battle.
 This conflict with the Breed would come to be known as the Colony War.